Saturday, February 9, 1974

 The song grew out of Joel’s six-month stint as a lounge pianist in which he “he pecked out standards for lost souls.”
 RS500 It was 1971 and he performed under the name Bill Martin at the Executive Room in the Wilshire district of Los Angeles.
 SJ He left his native New York City to perform under an alias in another state and get out of his recording contracts with Ripp and Paramount Records after two failed bands – the Hassles and Attila – and a solo album that bombed.
 SJ As he said, “It was all right…I got free drinks and union scale, which was the first steady money I’d made in a long time.”
 RS500

-One of them was Clive Davis, the president of Columbia Records.
+Clive Davis, the president of Columbia Records, was one person who saw Joel perform at the piano bar.
 Davis signed him SJ and the resulting Piano Man album featured the title cut which launched Joel’s career.
 He was “one of the biggest singers of the next 25 years” UCR and although he had bigger hits – including three pop chart-toppers – “few could be considered more beloved.”
 UCR

 Resources: